Zay-Yar-Htay/Pizza-Sales-Analysis/README.md

 * SQL(MySQL) - Creating Database, Data Cleaning, Data Modelling and Expanding the database schema.
 * Power BI - Analyzing and Creating Interactive Report
 * Power Point - Report and Dashboard Design

+## Business Questions
+1. How many customers do we have each day?
+Are there any peak hours?
+2. How many pizzas are typically in an order?
+Do we have any bestsellers?
+3. How much money did we make this year?
+Can we indentify any seasonality in the sales?
+4. Are there any pizzas we should take of the menu, or any promotions we could leverage?

 ## Visualization
 ![Plato's Pizza Sales Analysis Report](https://github.com/Zay-Yar-Htay/Pizza-Sales-Analysis/blob/main/Plato's%20Pizza%20Sales%20Analysis.png)